Northern lights and winter delights in Canada & Alaska

 As eastern Canada’s cities relax into Christmas, the streets quieten of visitors and residents get down to enjoying their winter pursuits.
 All the attractions stay open and you’ll find museums and galleries blissfully quiet.

-It’s festival season, with ice sculpting at Ottawa’s Winterlude, and dancing in the streets during Québec City’s Carnaval.
+It’s festival season, with ice sculpting at Ottawa’s Winterlude, and dancing in the streets during Québec City’s Carnival.
 Ice skating is much-loved, and you can skate on the frozen-over Rideau Canal in Ottawa, the world’s largest (if only temporary) skating rink.

 Beyond the cities, forest trails fan out from the resort of Mont-Tremblant, for you to explore by snowmobile or e-fat bike, a wide-tyred and electrically-assisted two-wheeler.